 3. Division of assets is up to the partners

 There are no legal guidelines to govern the terms of live-in relationships.
 This remains one of the starkest committed relationships vs marriage differences.
 Our laws haven’t been amended to keep up the changing times, and courts are for now addressing disputes between cohabitating couples on a case-on-case basis.

 Should you and your partner decide to end the relationship, the division of assets will have to be done through the mutual consent of both parties.
 In case of a dispute or deadlock, you can seek legal recourse.
 This is considered one of the key disadvantages of live-in relationships.

 4. There is a provision to leave an inheritance

-There is a rule defining how the joint property or assets will be divided or transferred in case of live-in relationship rules do not cover inheritance in the event of death.
+The live-in relationship rules do not cover inheritance in the event of death.
 If one of the partners dies, the joint property will be automatically inherited by the surviving partner.